• Skip to primary navigation

 In our very short growing season, we cannot grow much of fruit.
 Even though we have planted many fruit trees and hope to get more of our own supply.

 • Apples are a fruit we can grow.
-Not so much the good eating variety, but have usually enough to make apple jam, sauce, and butter.
+Not so much the good eating variety, but we usually grow enough to make apple jam, sauce, and butter.
 There are also always lots of local apples that people allow us to pick for free, and they are grateful if we do.
 We make apple juice, wine, and chips.

 • Cherries grow well here, and I think that our cold climate sour cherries are better than the sweet hot climate cherries (You can argue with me).
-We make jam, can and dehydrate them.
+We make jam, can, and dehydrate them.

-• Grapes grow here, and seldom we also buy some.
+• Grapes grow here, and seldom do we also buy some.
 Grapes are rarely available organic, so we do not have them very often.
 But we do buy raisins all the time.

 • Pears.
 Our trees are too young to produce yet, so we buy them and love them especially canned or dried.